-We recognize that General Plan Section 6.5.2, provides an exception to the standards of the section at the discretion of the Fire Chief for single-family dwellings on existing parcels of Board of Appeals November 24,2003 record when the access road is acceptable to the Fire Department having jurisdiction.
-However, the Fire Department should not deem this access road as acceptable because a turn-around is required to protect the safety of the other homes in the neighborhood.
+We recognize that General Plan Section 6.5.2, provides an exception to the standards of the section at the discretion of the Fire Chief for single-family dwellings on existing parcels of record when the access road is acceptable to the Fire Department having jurisdiction.
+However, the Fire Department should not deem this access road as acceptable because a turn-around is required lo protect the safety of the other homes in the neighborhood.
 Furthermore, this is a unique situation because the adjoining property is owned by the same owner and the Fire Chief desires to have the fire vehicle turn-around master-planned with that adjoining parcel.